-(i) One aircraft holding a valid Certificate of Registration (C of R) and valid standard certificate of Airworthiness (C of A) with minimum payload of 14 tones, or

-(ii) More than one aircraft holding valid Certificates of Registration (C of R) and valid standard certificates of Airworthiness (C of A) with a minimum total payload of 14 tones.

-(iii) The above required aircraft shall be owned or at least acquired through an aircraft lease to purchase agreement, subject that terms and conditions of the agreement meet aircraft ownership fulfillment.

-(iv) The age of aircraft shall be in accordance with the terms and conditions of JCAR part 47 and less than or equal to 20 years from the year of manufacture for an initial AOC .

-(3) Passenger and Cargo Air Carrier: Sections 201.17(a).(1) and 201.17(a).(2) requirements shall be applied.
-(4) An Air Carrier intends to provide both passengers and cargo air transportation services on an Aircraft, section 201.17(a)(1) requirements shall be applied.
+- (i) One aircraft holding a valid Certificate of Registration (C of R) and valid standard certificate of Airworthiness (C of A) with minimum payload of 14 tones, or - (ii) More than one aircraft holding valid Certificates of Registration (C of R) and valid standard certificates of Airworthiness (C of A) with a minimum total payload of 14 tones. - (iii) The above required aircraft shall be owned or at least acquired through an aircraft lease to purchase agreement, subject that terms and conditions of the agreement meet aircraft ownership fulfillment. - (iv) The age of aircraft shall be in accordance with the terms and conditions of JCAR part 47 and less than or equal to 20 years from the year of manufacture for an initial AOC. - (3) Passenger and Cargo Air Carrier: Sections 201.17(a).(1) and 201.17(a).(2) requirements shall be applied.

-(5) An Air Carrier intends to provide both passengers and Air Ambulance services on a passenger Aircraft, section 201.17(a)(1) requirements shall be applied

-(b) Air ambulance and or emergency evacuation Air Carrier:

-Two aircraft owned or dry leased for a period not less than 12 months, holding valid Certificates of Registration (C of R) and valid standard certificates of Airworthiness (C of A).

-(c) Section 201.17 applies on JCARs Part 21, Part 47, Part 138, OPS1 and OPS3 as amended.
+- Air Carrier intends provide (4) to both passengers and Aircraft, transportation services combi air cargo on a Section 201.17(a).(1) requirements shall be applied. - (b) Air ambulance and or emergency evacuation Air Carrier: Two aircraft owned or dry leased for a period not less than 12 months, holding valid Certificates of Registration (C of R) and valid standard certificates of Airworthiness (C of A). - (c) Section 201.17 applies on JCARs Part 21, Part 47, Part 138, OPS1 and OPS3 as amended.